BioJulia/Bio.jl/CONTRIBUTING.md

     `SomeVeryUsefulType`.

   * Function names, apart from constructors, are all lowercase.
-Include underscores between words only if the name hard to read without.
-E.g.
+Include underscores between words only if thelname would be hard to read without.
-    `start`, `stop`, `findletter` `find_last_digit`.
+    E.g.  `start`, `stop`, `findletter` `find_last_digit`.

   * Generally try to keep lines below 80-columns, unless splitting a long line onto multiple lines makes it harder to read.

-  * Files that declare modules should only declare the module, and import and modules that it requires.
-Any code should be included from seperate files.
+  * Files that declare modules should only declare the module, and import any modules that it requires.
+Any code should be included from separate files.
 E.g.

     ```julia
     module AwesomeFeatures